ihmeuw/vivarium/docs/source/concepts/entry_points.rst

    intended use case, so tread cautiously.

 By intention, the context exposes a very simple interface for managing the :ref:`simulation lifecycle <lifecycle_concept>`.
-The combination of initializing and running the simulation is encapsulated in the :func:`run_simulation <vivarium.framework.engine.run_simulation>` command also available in the :mod:`engine <vivarium.framework.engine>`.
+Once a context is instantiated, all steps of running a simulation are encapsulated in the :func:`run_simulation <vivarium.framework.engine.SimulationContext.run_simulation>` method.

 The simulation :class:`Builder <vivarium.framework.engine.Builder>` is also
 part of the engine.
 It is the main interface that components use to interact